cloudui/blogstack/content/post/2026-05-18-flashattn-cutlass/index.md

 So what actually goes into computing the max and the sum?

 ## Row Reduce
 This is the moment where the [warp-per-row tiling](#tiled-mma) pays off.
-Each warp owns 16 rows of its MMA tile, fully--no row is split across warps.
+Each warp owns 16 rows of its MMA tile, fully -- no row is split across warps.
 Therefore, the per-row max and sum reductions stay inside a warp and resolve via **warp reduction**, "a highly efficient CUDA parallel reduction technique that aggregates data across 32 threads within a single GPU warp."[^5] CUDA provides warp primitives such as `__shfl_down_sync()` and `__shfl_xor_sync()`, which shuffle data across threads in a warp without any load/stores or shared-memory staging.
 Zero memory latency, zero `__syncthreads()`, and our max/sum is pretty much free.

 ![XOR shuffle pattern.
 Thanks to Hyunsung Lee's Blog for this graphic](xor.png)